-Building on a systematic categorization of (e)Services, we cover concepts and foundations for engineering and managing IT-based services, allowing further specialization in subsequent courses.
-Topics include service innovation, service economics, service computing, transformation and coordination of service value networks as well as collaboration for knowledge intensive services.
-In addition, application examples, guest lectures (e.g. business model changes driven by the advent of eServices) and a number of hands-on exercises will illustrate the applicability of the concepts.
+Building on a systematic categorization of (e)Services and on the general notion of "value co-creation", we cover concepts and foundations for engineering and managing IT-based services, allowing for further specialization in subsequent KSRI courses.
+Topics include service innovation, service economics, service modeling as well as the transformation and coordination of service value networks.

+In addition, case studies, hands-on exercises and guest lectures will illustrate the applicability of the concepts.
+English language is used throughout the course to acquaint students with international environments.